 Wills & Estates

-We all have our own reasons to give, a donation to the Foundation can help you honour the memory of a loved one or say thank you to a doctor, nurse or care giver.
+We all have our own reasons to give, a donation can help you honour the memory of a loved one or say thank you to a doctor, nurse or care giver.

-If you are considering making a gift to QPHF we would be pleased to meet with you and to recommend next steps.
+If you are considering making a gift in support of Queen’s Park Care Centre, we would be pleased to meet with you and to recommend next steps.
 If you have a tax or legal advisor, we would also be pleased to talk to them with you, or on your behalf.

 Gifts of Cash

-Most Foundation supporters give gifts of cash.
+Most supporters give gifts of cash.
 For many, it is as easy as writing a cheque or using a credit card.
-It is a great way to celebrate a special occasion while giving back to QPHF.
-Monthly Giving is easy to do w pre-authorized credit card payments and can support the hospital’s greatest needs or an area of special interest to you.
+It is a great way to celebrate a special occasion while giving back.
+Monthly Giving is easy to do with pre-authorized credit card payments and can support the hospital’s greatest needs or an area of special interest to you.

 Gifts of Appreciated Property

 Donating publicly traded securities or real estate can provide an even greater tax benefit to some donors.
-Real estate may also result in a long-term benefit to the hospitals for expansion of care facilities, or they can be sold by Queen’s Park Healthcare Foundation with the proceeds used to meet important care priorities.
-Securities gifted to QPHF through Wills can result in a reduction in taxable income on the final return and an increase in the amount of tax credit that can be used to offset the Estate’s other taxable income.
+Real estate may also result in a long-term benefit to the hospitals for expansion of care facilities, or they can be sold by the Foundation with the proceeds used to meet important care priorities.
+Securities gifted to the charity through Wills can result in a reduction in taxable income on the final return and an increase in the amount of tax credit that can be used to offset the Estate’s other taxable income.

 There are several ways to leave a legacy for the care of future generations, while making the best use of your assets and maximizing your taxable benefits.